BlueBrain/nexus/docs/src/main/paradox/docs/fusion/studio.md

 ### Studio Creation

 To create a new `Studio`, go to the Admin space, and select an organization and a project.
-In the Project View, you will see a list of Studios with the `Create Studio` button.
+In the Project View, you will see a list of Studios with the `Manage Studios for this project` button.

 Click the `Create Studio` button.